 Day 15 LOS ANGELES

 Savor the exciting “City of Angels” on our morning tour of glamorous Beverly Hills, Sunset Strip, Hollywood, and Santa Monica, the ending point of Route 66.
 Return to Los Angeles where the rest of the day is yours to perhaps shop for souvenirs or relax by the pool.

 Day 16 LOS ANGELES

-The trip ends today with guests departing on individual schedules.
-Transfers to Los Angeles International Airport are included.
+Your vacation ends this morning.
 You can extend your vacation with extra nights and explore Los Angeles further.
 Your Tour Director will have suggestions.